B.S. in Recreation & Tourism Management

 - Restaurant server

 Please note: Retail is not considered hospitality experience.
-If you are unsure that your job fulfills this requirement or need assistance in finding employment, please set up a meeting with a lower division advisor.
+If you are unsure that your job fulfills this requirement or need assistance in finding employment, please set up a meeting with the intership coordinator for RTM, KJ [email protected].

-Once you have completed requirements 1-3 you must be signed into upper division by the RTM Faculty Advisor.
+Once you have completed requirements 1-3, you must be signed into upper division by Ms. Corinne Youngholm.

 Upper Division Requirements